 For example: If Z gets a $1,000 credit card limit, she must charge 10% of that limit which is $100 and then make the monthly minimum payment on that $100 for 3 months and in the 4th month pay the complete balance off on that $100 charge.

-If it is more convenient to you, you always have the option to pay it off in full.
+If it is more convenient for you, you always have the option to pay it off in full.
 Even though it doesn’t create credit history as such, it will still get reported to the credit bureau.

 ‘Y’ has a clear credit history that shows everything positive.
 But the student loans that he had borrowed still show on his credit report.
 Being on the report, will it hurt his score?
 Y has inquired and found out that these details will stay on his credit report for many years even though he has paid it off.
 What are the implications Y will face if any?